BoulderBrother/RobloxModMenu/README.md

 •No key needed
-𝗦𝘁𝗲𝗽𝘀: Just open roblox and the mod menu then click inject and search from the thousands of scripts on the client, finally click execute once you have injected and put the scripts
+𝗦𝘁𝗲𝗽𝘀: Just open roblox and the mod menu then click inject and search from the thousands of scripts on the client, finally, click execute once you have injected and have the scripts